AlexanderAdelAU/Small-Shell-for-the-TMS9900/README.md

      Example, %SAVE 6 XMODEM -0100 will save 3k of data located at address 0100H to disc.

-**%.FileName**  -> Load the File named by FileName into memory and returns to Shell.
+**%.FileName**  -> Placing a full stop in front of the filename loads file into memory and returns to Shell.
 This is useful if you wish to inspect the disc file or patch it.